andrejtad/final/README.md

-# final
+# Final

-You need go (golang) version 1.14
+You need docker and docker-compose

-1. chmod +x migrate
-2. chmod +x migrate.sh
+1. docker-compose build
-3. docker-compose up -d --build (it's run database)
+2. docker-compose up -d
-4. ./migrate.sh
-5. go mod download
-6. go build -o app ./cmd/main.go
-7. ./app

-server (API) available at localhost:8000
+server available at 127.0.0.1 (NOT localhost)